Image of a legal consultation at Michael White, P.A., highlighting Florida drug trafficking laws and penalties for offenders.

 ๐Ÿ‘‰ Schedule Your Free Consultation

-๐Ÿ‘ฎ Can I be arrested for resisting without actually touching anyone?
+๐Ÿ‘ฎ Can I be arrested for resisting without actually touching an officer?

 ๐Ÿ“„ Is resisting without violence a misdemeanor or a felony?

-๐Ÿ“‚ Will a resisting charge stay on my record?
+๐Ÿ“‚ Will a resisting without violence charge stay on my record?

 โš–๏ธ Can I fight a resisting without violence charge in court?